morrownr/USB-WiFi/README.md

 Amazon - $40 - [Alfa AWUS036ACM Long-Range Dual-Band AC1200 Wireless USB 3.0 Wi-Fi Adapter](https://www.amazon.com/Alfa-Long-Range-Dual-Band-Wireless-External/dp/B00MX57AO4) "single-state"

 Note: The above 5 links are for the Alfa AWUS036ACM adapter.
 It is an excellent product.
 It is mid-priced, well made and works well in managed mode, master mode and monitor mode.
 This is a single-state adapter meaning that usb-modeswitch is not required.
 WPA3 works.
-Highly recommended.
+Supports interface combinations. `ID 0e8d:7612 MediaTek Inc.` Highly recommended.

 ebay - $29 - [NETGEAR AC1200 USB 3.0 Wi-Fi Adapter - A6210-10000S](https://www.ebay.com/p/18021987463?iid=154294855414) "single-state"